Rev Jim Lewis Awtt Portrait

 Biography

-For sixty years, Rev. Jim Lewis has been addressing the social issues of the local communities he’s served as an Episcopal clergyperson.
-He has organized parishes and communities in Maryland, West Virginia, Michigan, North Carolina, and Delaware to address health care for women, child care, AIDS, prison and criminal justice issues, capital punishment, war, gay issues, housing, and racial issues.
+For sixty years, Rev. Jim Lewis addressed the social issues of the local communities he’s served as an Episcopal clergyperson.
+He organized parishes and communities in Maryland, West Virginia, Michigan, North Carolina, and Delaware to address health care for women, child care, AIDS, prison and criminal justice issues, capital punishment, war, gay issues, housing, and racial issues.

 Active in anti-death penalty work in West Virginia, Michigan, North Carolina and Delaware, Lewis was one of the founders of People of Faith Against the Death Penalty in North Carolina.